 Access & Transport

-King’s will maintain its existing network of coach routes to service the new campus.
-In addition, there are plans to add two shuttle minibus links with Macclesfield train station (and Prestbury train station) to ensure ease of access for pupils.
+King’s will maintain its existing network of coach routes, plus there are plans to add two shuttle minibus links with Macclesfield train station (and Prestbury train station) to ensure ease of access for pupils.
 There is a designated coach parking area on the new campus, directly in front of the main building.

-The new campus will have two access roads from Alderley Road, which will be widened at these points to accommodate right-hand turning lanes for traffic coming on to the campus.
+The new campus will have two entrances from Alderley Road, which will be widened at these points to accommodate right-hand turning lanes for traffic coming on to the campus.
 There will be a number of ‘drop-off zones’ for parents wishing to set-down Junior and Senior pupils.
 The campus will have approx. 350 car parking spaces, which is an increase in our current provision (around 200 spaces).